mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

- - Due to the fact that I was dealing with massive datasets (containing almost `6 million` rows in total), my laptop was having a hard time carrying out data cleaning tasks.
+ - Due to the fact that I was dealing with massive datasets (containing almost `6 million` rows in total), my laptop was having a hard time handling the spreadsheets.

  - Therefore, I converted the Excel Workbooks back into their original CSV file format, created a new **local connection** in `MySQL Workbench`, and used `Table Data Import Wizard` to upload each dataset individually.

    - Although this took an incredibly long time (more than 24 hours in total), I was able to successfully import all of the records for each month.
-The next step was to do the rest of the necessary data cleaning in MySQL.
+The next step was to process the data into a format that was easy to work with and streamlined as much as possible for data analysis.

 <br>

-# Part III: Further Data Cleaning in MySQL
+# Part III: Data Processing in MySQL

 <br>